 With a subscription billing platform, a business can easily access data reporting, API integration and third party vendors to ensure that all facets of potential revenue are being monitored.

-7. Accurately monitoring revenue recognition
+7. Accurately monitoring revenue recognition including deferred vs earned revenue

 Subscribers to a SaaS business such as Adobe pay for their subscription at the beginning of the month, for example.
 That payment is considered deferred revenue, since the customer has not yet used the software that month.
-As the month progresses, though, that revenue changes incrementally from deferred to earned income.
+As the month progresses, though, that revenue changes incrementally from deferred to earned revenue.

 8. Providing valuable insight into subscriptions